 Introducing Washington-Slagbaai National Park

-There is an excellent information center (599-717-8444; www.stinapa.org; adult/child US$10/5; 8am-5pm, last entry at 2:45pm) and museum at the entrance; the latter has an excellent history section on the island.
-From here you can take one of two drives: a five-hour, 33km route or a three-hour, 24km route.
-Regular cars are discouraged but not banned.
+An excellent information center, small museum and cafe are at the entrance.
+From here you can take one of two drives: a 2½-hour, 34km route or a 1½-hour, 24km route.
 There are picnic, dive and swimming stops along the way.

 Two hikes are best done well before the heat of noon: the 90-minute Lagadishi loop, which takes you past ancient stone walls, a blowhole and the rugged coast; and the two-hour Kasikunda climbing trail, which takes you up a challenging path to the top of a hill for sweeping views.